gaze-meets-ml/gaze_ml_2022/_pages/call_for_sponsors.md

 # Sponsorship Levels

-We have Bronze, Silver, Gold, and Platinum levels.
+We have Silver, Gold, and Platinum levels.

 - **Silver:** Acknowledgment
 - **Gold:** Acknowledgment + Promotional Material
 - **Platinum:** Acknowledgment + Promotional Material + Sponsored Lighting Talk

-If you are interested in sponsoring the <span style="color:MediumSeaGreen">Gaze Meets ML</span> workshop or would like more information, please reach out to gaze.neurips@gmail.com
+If you are interested in sponsoring the <span style="color:MediumSeaGreen">Gaze Meets ML</span> workshop or would like more information, please reach out to <span style="color:MediumBlue">gaze.neurips@gmail.com</span>